Vitamin E is not a single vitamin, but rather a group of fat-soluble vitamins with antioxidant effects.

 Vitamin E oil is derived from vitamin E and can be applied directly to the skin, or added to lotions, creams, and gels.
+It is available for purchase in many health food stores and online.
 Many supporters of vitamin E oil argue that it is a potent antioxidant, but research on its benefits is mixed.

 Vitamin E oil is distinct from vitamin E supplements because it is applied directly to the skin.
 Concentrations vary between manufacturers, and some users simply pop open vitamin E capsules and put the contents on their skin.

 Vitamin E oil is an ingredient in many skincare products; especially those that claim to have anti-aging benefits.

 Vitamin E supplements may prevent coronary heart disease, support immune function, prevent inflammation, promote eye health, and lower the risk of cancer.
 However, the research on these benefits is varied, and vitamin E supplementation is not right for everyone.

 Vitamin E oil's benefits are primarily cosmetic and have limited scientific support.
 Before using vitamin E oil, consult a doctor or skin care expert.